LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 ```
 ![image](https://user-images.githubusercontent.com/60980933/122103954-68350c80-cdd4-11eb-82c4-83b47bc364dc.png)

-**Step 4: Create a new index with the customized mapping from step 3.**
+**Step 4: Create a new index with the optimized mapping from step 3.**

 Syntax:
 ```